 I made so much more money than I ordinarily would have just charging for the product alone.

-If I was smarter back then, I would’ve even added something like a $1,200 version where I would help them fully setup their first store in a day or two.
+If I was smarter back then, I would’ve even added something like a $1,200 version where I would help them fully set up their first store in a day or two.

-So the point of this email is:
+So the point of this article is: